Overview

 callback, create a new microphone stream.
 The sampleRate

 formats the audio data for you.
-If you want to stream data from elsewhere, make sure that your audio data is in the following format:
+If you want to stream data from elsewhere, make sure that your audio data is in the following format:- Single channel

 - 16-bit signed integer PCM or mu-law encoding